 Chanterelles aren’t considered a medicinal, but like all mushrooms, they are nutrient-dense and nourishing.
 With high levels of B vitamins and iron, especially for a non-animal food, chanterelles are as healthy as they are delicious.

 - Alone with butter or olive oil and salt

 - With butternut squash, strong cheeses, great ravioli filling!

 - Strong, meaty flavor and tender texture, very versatile and delicious

 Hen of the Woods a.k.a.
 Maitake

 There is a big difference between the chicken and the hen, when it comes to mushrooms.
-Hen of the woods, also known as maitake, is somewhat similar structurally to chicken of the woods (Laetiporus sulphureus), but isn’t bright yellow and is an impressive medicinal, along with being delicious.
-Considered a weak parasite to tree roots, hen of the woods is usually found at the base of living trees, mostly oaks, or on the stumps of dead trees.
+Hen of the woods, also known as maitake, is somewhat similar, structurally, to chicken of the woods (Laetiporus sulphureus), but it’s also quite different.
+Maitake isn’t bright yellow and it’s an impressive medicinal, along with being delicious.
+This mushroom is considered a weak parasite to tree roots.
+In fact, it’s usually found at the base of living trees, mostly oaks, or on the stumps of dead trees.
 If you come across a fresh mushroom, it can be harvested and cooked up like any other delicious edible.
 When you’ve arrived past its prime, not to worry!
-The medicinal properties of hen of the woods, along with its wonderful flavor are water-soluble.
-Older specimens make wonderful tea, or can be used as the base for a soup stock.
+The medicinal properties of hen of the woods, along with its wonderful flavor, don’t diminish if the mushroom is over mature, and they’re water-soluble.
+Older specimens make wonderful tea, or can be used as the base for soup stock.